-After a hectic week at work, I returned home this weekend to spend some much needed time with the family.
+After a hectic week at work, I returned home this weekend to spend some much needed time with my family.

-I love living in London, but I am slowly learning that I need to take regular breaks from the chaos that comes with living and working in the city.
+I love living in the city, but I’m slowly learning that I need to take regular breaks from the chaos that comes with living and working in London.

 As soon as I reach the M1 the air changes, as does the scenery, and in turn, it clears my mind, lifts the stresses of city life, and leaves me feeling energised.
 I think I’ll always be a country girl at heart.

-Although we are now in September, the weather was beautifully warm this weekend, which also meant getting lots of sunshine.
+Although we’re now in September, the weather has been beautifully warm this weekend, with plenty of sunshine.

-When I first used to return home after moving to London, I would pack my weekends full to the brim, trying to catch up with friends as well as family.
-However as much as I want to see everyone, it would leave me feeling exhausted by the time I’d driven back to London.
-I would return to London feeling more tired than when I left.
-By the middle of the week I would be frazzled and felt far from rested.
-So now, as much as I still feel guilty at times, I try to have a weekend of seeing family or friends, rather than both.
+When I first moved to London, during my trips home I would pack my weekends full to the brim, trying to catch up with friends as well as family.
+However, as much as I wanted to see everyone, it would leave me feeling exhausted by the time I’d driven back to London.
+I would return to the city feeling more tired than when I left and by the middle of the working week I would be frazzled and feeling far from rested.

 I can’t tell you how good it felt to escape from the city this weekend.
-Sitting at home in my parents garden, I switched off from work and just enjoyed sitting in the garden, letting the sunshine soak into my skin, eating good food, and catching up with my family.
+Sitting at home in my parents garden, I switched off from work and just enjoyed letting the sunshine soak into my skin, eating good food, and catching up with my family.